-The officials included the Head of Yakkasaray District Police's Struggle with Extremism and Terrorism Department Azamat Nabirayev, and Yakkasary District Police Major Ramiz Fozilov with Police Inspectors Toirzhon Pakhruddinov and Zhamoliddin Karshibayev.
+The officials included the Head of Yakkasaray District Police's Struggle with Extremism and Terrorism Department Azamat Nabirayev, and Yakkasary District Police Major Ramiz Fozilov with police Inspectors Toirzhon Pakhruddinov and Zhamoliddin Karshibayev.
 They searched Potorochina's home and confiscated four Christian books including two New Testaments, 12 notebooks with personal notes written by the participants, a laptop computer, a desktop computer's hard disc, and a digital camera.

 Raids on private homes to search for religious literature of all beliefs (including Muslim, Christian, Jehovah's Witness and Hare Krishna texts) are common in Uzbekistan.
 Any printed or electronic literature found is confiscated and those who possess the texts punished (see eg. F18News 30 March 2017 http://www.forum18.org/archive.php?article_id=2268).

 The officials also confiscated Bezhenova's Russian passport.
 On 30 March Bezhenova left written complaints at the Presidential Administration and Yakkasaray District Prosecutor's Office.
 When she also visited the Russian Embassy officials refused to help her and advised her to hire a lawyer.

-Yakkasaray District Police Inspector Karshibayev did not want to discuss the case with Forum 18 on 11 May, and referred the inquiry to District Anti-Terrorism Police Head Nabirayev.
+Yakkasaray District Police Inspector Karshibayev did not want to discuss the case with Forum 18 on 11 May, and referred the inquiry to District police Struggle with Extremism and Terrorism Department Head Nabirayev.
 Asked why police raided Potorochina's home and confiscated private property, he claimed to Forum 18 that "everything was returned to her".

 Told that the Court ordered the computer to be destroyed, Inspector Karshibayev replied: "I am not going to discuss the case with you.
 You can send questions in writing."
 He then put the phone down.

 Tashkent: Fine, Russian deported

 On 3 April Judge Timur Kasymov of Yakkasaray District Criminal Court on 3 April found Potorochina guilty of violating Administrative Code Article 240, Part 1 ("Carrying out of unauthorised religious activity, evasion by leaders of religious organisations of registration of the charter of the organisation, and the organisation and conduct of special children's and youth meetings, as well as vocational, literature and other study groups not relating to worship").
 He fined her 7,488,750 Soms, or 50 times the minimum monthly wage.
 He also ordered the destruction of Potorochina's laptop computer.